 Start thinking about your heating and cooling options.
-Space heaters and portable air conditioning units are a great place to start, but they use a lot of energy.
+Space heaters and portable air conditioning units are a great place to start, but they use much energy.

-If you can, consider installing a permanent mini-split HVAC system in your garage.
-These mount to the wall and don’t require expensive ductwork and remodeling to install.
+Consider installing a permanent mini-split HVAC system in your garage if you can.
+These mount to the wall and don’t require expensive installation, ductwork, and remodeling.
 Best of all, they can heat and cool the space without causing your energy bills to spike.

 9. Be Picky About What You Store Inside

-It’s tempting to use your garage as a catch-all for the miscellaneous stuff you keep around the house.
-But doing so makes your garage cluttered and makes organizing the space a challenge.
+Using your garage as a catch-all for the miscellaneous stuff you keep around the house is tempting.
+But doing so makes your garage cluttered and challenges organizing the space.

-Before you start using any shelves, cabinets, or work areas, go through the items you want to put inside your garage.
-If there are things you no longer want to keep or items that you haven’t used in years, get rid of them.
+Before using any shelves, cabinets, or work areas, go through the items you want to put inside your garage.
+If there are things you no longer want to keep or items you haven’t used in years, get rid of them.

 The key to staying organized and keeping your garage as a space you want to use is to be picky about the items you store inside.
-By going through each item before you put it in storage, you’ll keep the clutter at bay and avoid filling the space to the brim accidentally.
+Going through each item before you put it in storage will keep the clutter at bay and avoid accidentally filling the space to the brim.

 10. Make Cleaning Supplies Easy-to-Reach

 Create a designated cleaning supplies storage spot.
-If you have kids, make sure the chemicals stay inside a secure cabinet or high up on the wall where only an adult can reach them.
+If you have kids, ensure the chemicals stay inside a secure cabinet or high up on the wall where only adults can reach them.

-Store brooms and mops on the wall to keep them from getting dirty or falling over into your car.
-This will make it easy to grab the supplies you need as soon as you need them.
+Store brooms and mops on the wall to keep them from getting dirty or falling into your car.
+This will make it easy to grab the necessary supplies immediately.

 You can even keep overflow supplies for the house inside the garage, opening up storage space in your home.

 Making garage storage a priority is a great way to maximize the space and give you another usable room at home.
-But if you’re not sure where to start, the project can feel overwhelming.
+But the project can feel overwhelming if you’re unsure where to start.